What Is a Sports Hernia?

 Diagnosis

 Some of the physical findings that can be associated with a sports hernia, include pain in the groin with sit ups, flexion and rotation of the hip and straight leg raising.
-While hip pathology can mimic the groin pain of a sports hernia, an MRI of the hip usually will identify the pathology.
+While hip pathology can mimic the groin pain of a sports hernia, an MRI of the hip usually will identify any hip pathology.
 Most often this would involve such findings as a labral tear or stress fracture.
-However some studies have found up to 60% of patients who have a sports hernia also have a labral tear of the hip.
+However, some studies have found up to 60% of patients who have a sports hernia also have a labral tear of the hip.

 Treatment